Menu

 Similar articles

-81 Changing location, change yourself as well!
+141 How Happy Potter helped to ace Basic State Examination in English (OGE) How can just there letters sound so taunting?
+Easy, when these letters are OGE.
+But what if there was a way to get ready for it that's not just effective but also enjoyable?
+I'm Elena Kosova, ...
+470 How about a magic pill to learn English fast?
+Everyone wants to study English language as quick as possible The world is changing quickly, becoming more global, and it comes hand in hand with the growing popularity of learning ...
+499 Changing location, change yourself as well!
 Relocation and emigration The problem of moving to a different country these days is more relevant than ever.
 Maybe you have had a good time in Thai or Spanish resorts, and then it hit you, ...
-216 Why do we need to read limericks Edward Lear’s limericks are a great tool for learners to practise reading, from beginners to more advanced.
+1257 Why do we need to read limericks Edward Lear’s limericks are a great tool for learners to practise reading, from beginners to more advanced.
 What is the limerick?
 But what is the limerick?
 His writing style is nonsense ...
-238 Reading ideas for young learners Reading is a great way to explore our mazing world, and young learners have plenty of opportunities to do it through books.
+644 Reading ideas for young learners Reading is a great way to explore our mazing world, and young learners have plenty of opportunities to do it through books.
 Millions of stories, fairy tales, novels, audiobooks will engage a child, ...
-376 How to teach a child read and understand texts in English easily?
-Reading in English opens up a lot of opportunities and makes teaching children much easier.
-Just imagine how many fairy tales are out there, how fascinating it can be to follow main characters’ ...
-1062 HOW TO GET BACK IN THE GROVE OF LEARNING A LANGUAGE AFTER THE WINTER BREAK The holidays are over, and we are sure you had a great time, but it’s time to get back on track with your studies.
+749 How to teach a child read and understand texts in English easily?
+How to make a child read and understand in English Reading in English opens up a lot of opportunities and makes teaching children much easier.
+Just imagine how many fairy tales are out there, how ...
+1511 HOW TO GET BACK IN THE GROVE OF LEARNING A LANGUAGE AFTER THE WINTER BREAK The holidays are over, and we are sure you had a great time, but it’s time to get back on track with your studies.
 It is just natural to think ‘I don’t remember anything’ or ...
-2888 Top 25 applications for learning English!
+3379 Top 25 applications for learning English!
 Hello there!
 Keen on English but you just don’t have enough time for regular classes?
 We have a solution for you - mobile apps!
 There are different kinds of apps for learning English.
 Some of ...
-17443 TOP-50 SLANG WORDS IN ENGLISH Do you enjoy watching series?
-What about Youtube?
-Have you ever tried to understand Offset or Cardi B’s rap, or maybe you want to know what Taylor Swift is singing about?
-If you answered ...
-2958 English for travelling: WHAT SHOULD YOU LEARN 2 months BEFORE the TRIP Nowadays, to master a foreign language is not a luxury but a necessity.
-People can misunderstand you.
-Do you want to be in such an awkward situation?
-But what do you do if you have not been learning ...

 Follow the blog on social networks: